Soft incentive mechanism design

 September 22, 2014 — July 9, 2024

-Mechanism design for the moral wetware of human beings.
-In practice that means we might relax some of the mathematical axiomatisation and consider more qualitative/fuzzy ways of thinking about it that are more “inspired by” formal algorithmic/game-theoretic models than presuming exactness.
+Mechanism design for the imperfect moral wetware of human beings.
+In practice, that means we might relax some of the mathematical axiomatization and consider more qualitative/fuzzy ways of thinking about it that are more “inspired by” formal algorithmic/game-theoretic models than presuming exactness.
 What do our rarefied abstract models of mechanisms imply for societies at large?

 “Reverse” game theory, bargaining, auctions, pie slicing, swarm sensing for autonomous agents.
 Reputation mechanisms.
-Voting systems are mechanisms, and the Arrow impossibility theoryem and Gibber-Satterthwaite theorem are foundational results in mechanism design.
-The classic, assassination markets, are no longer at the vanguard according to Brian Merchant, but prediction markets are a classic incentive mechanism for distributing forecasts (Merchant 2020).
+Voting systems are mechanisms.
+The classic controversial one, assassination markets, are no longer at the vanguard.
+Prediction markets are a classic incentive mechanism for distributing forecasts (Merchant 2020).
 Every blockchain-style cryptowhatsit is a mechanism design problem.
-More important for this notebook, better governance is a mechanism design problem.
+More important for this notebook, better governance can benefit from mechanism design.

-Surprisingly widely applicable; for example, one might frame generative adversarial learning as an ingenious mechanism design.
+One might frame adversarial learning as mechanism design.

 2 Iterative conversation games